 Sobolo

-A deep ruby infusion of dried hibiscus petals steeped with ginger, pineapple and warm spices, served ice-cold.
+A deep ruby infusion of dried hibiscus calyces steeped with ginger, pineapple and warm spices, served ice-cold.
 Tart, fragrant and refreshing, sobolo is Ghana's everyday cooler, poured at homes, parties and roadside stalls alike.

 Sobolo is the Ghanaian hibiscus drink, known as bissap in Senegal and zobo in Nigeria; it is a staple beverage.